Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/2_Assemble_Smart_Car.rst

 The installation of the rest 3 sets of motor is the same.
 Then connect motor wires to motor ports.
 If you think the wires are too long, you can tie a knot.

+:red:`Caution: Do not remove the cable tie from the motor; otherwise, the motor cable may become detached.`

 Step 4
 ----------------------------------------------------------------

 .. image:: ../_static/imgs/Chapter_2_Assemble_Smart_Car/Chapter2_06.png
     :align: center

 Install 4 wheels to motor.
-The mounting hole is not a round hole.
+The mounting hole is **not a round hole**.

+:red:`Caution: Do not remove the cable tie from the motor; otherwise, the motor cable may become detached.`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Smart_Car/Chapter2_07.png
     :align: center